 He believes that markings are very important for a finished model's appearance and that an interesting and original set of markings can make a relatively commonplace model stand out.

 LM produce water slide decals for a wide range of vehicles in both 1.35 and 1.72.
-As far as Leopard fans are concerned, there is one sheet for Leopard 1 (LM35011) and another for Leopard 2 (LM35015).
-The same sheets are duplicated in 1.72 on one single sheet (LM72010).
+As far as Leopard fans are concerned, there is one sheet for Leopard 2 (LM35015).
+The same sheet is duplicated in 1.72 on one single sheet (LM72010).

 Most Hellenic army armoured vehicles carry a tactical plate holder on both sides.
 This is a square 40 cm x 40 cm frame which holds four metal plates that can display three shapes in orange or magenta.
 These are used during exercises to designate "friendly" and "enemy" forces and formations or units.
 These are also available in both scales (LM35010-2 and LM72008-2).
 Resin plates are included with each sheet (2 in 1.35 and 4 in 1.72).